 - Respect posted office hours.
-Plan your weekly schedule to align with scheduled office hours - Avoid disrupting ongoing meetings within faculty and staff offices.
-Please wait until the meeting concludes before seeking assistance.
-Respect faculty and staff policies regarding use of email and note that staff and faculty are not expected to respond to email outside of business hours.
+Plan your weekly schedule to align with scheduled office hours - Respect faculty and staff policies regarding use of email and note that staff and faculty are not expected to respond to email outside of business hours.
 Send emails to faculty and staff using a professional format.
-Tips for a professional email include: - Always fill in the subject line with a topic that indicates the reason for your email to your reader. - Respectfully address the individual to whom you are sending the email (e.g., Dear Professor Smith). - Avoid email, chat room or text message abbreviations. - Be brief and polite. - Add a signature block with appropriate contact information. - Reply to emails with the previously sent message.
-This will allow your reader to quickly recall the questions and previous conversation.
+Tips for a professional email include: - Always fill in the subject line with a topic that indicates the reason for your email to your reader. - Respectfully address the individual to whom you are sending the email (e.g., Dear Professor Smith). - Avoid email, chat room or text message abbreviations. - Be brief and polite. - Add a signature block with appropriate contact information.